 How to prevent crypto dusting

-Although it may seem impossible to protect yourself from receiving crypto dust in a public address for your wallet, you can take measures to reduce the risk.
+Although it may seem impossible to protect yourself from receiving crypto dust in a public address for your wallet, you can take measures to reduce the risk of being scammed.
 For instance, you can create a separate wallet to deposit any crypto dust you receive.
 This will frustrate malicious actors behind the attack, as they won't be able to monitor your on-chain activities.

 How do attackers know my wallet’s address?